-On December 28, 2017, an alleged shareholder filed a putative class action complaint, Paskowitz v.
-Capitala Finance Corp., et al., in the United States District Court for the Central District of California (case number 2:17-cv-09251-MWF-AS) (the "Paskowitz Action"), against the Company and certain of its current officers on behalf of all persons who purchased or otherwise acquired the Company's common stock between January 4, 2016 and August 7, 2017.
-On January 3, 2018, another alleged shareholder filed a putative class action complaint, Sandifer v.
-Capitala Finance Corp., et al., in the United States District Court for the Central District of California (case number 2:18-cv-00052-MWF-AS) (the "Sandifer Action"), asserting substantially similar claims on behalf of the same putative class and against the same defendants.
-The complaints in the Paskowitz Action and the Sandifer Action allege certain violations of the securities laws, including, inter alia, that the defendants made certain materially false and misleading statements and omissions regarding the Company's business, operations, and prospects.
-On February 2, 2018, the Sandifer Action was transferred, on stipulation of the parties, to the United States District Court for the Western District of North Carolina (case number 3:18-cv-00063-MOC-DCK).
-The defendants filed a motion to transfer the Paskowitz Action to the United States District Court for the Western District of North Carolina on February 2, 2018, which remains pending.
+On December 28, 2017, an alleged stockholder filed a putative class action lawsuit complaint, Paskowitz v.
+Capitala Finance Corp., et al., in the United States District Court for the Central District of California (case number 2:17-cv-09251-MWF-AS) (the "Paskowitz Actionâ€]), against the Company and certain of its current officers on behalf of all persons who purchased or otherwise acquired the Company's common stock between January 4, 2016 and August 7, 2017.
+On January 3, 2018, another alleged stockholder filed a putative class action complaint, Sandifer v.
+Capitala Finance Corp., et al., in the United States District Court for the Central District of California (case number 2:18-cv-00052-MWF-AS) (the "Sandifer Actionâ€]), asserting substantially similar claims on behalf of the same putative class and against the same defendants.
+On February 2, 2018, the Sandifer Action was transferred, on stipulation of the parties, to the United States District Court for the Western District of North Carolina.
+The Sandifer Action was voluntarily dismissed on February 28, 2018.
+On March 1, 2018, the Paskowitz Action was transferred, on stipulation of the parties, to the United States District Court for the Western District of North Carolina (case number 3:18-cv-00096-RJC-DSC).
+On June 19, 2018, the plaintiffs in the Paskowitz Action filed their amended complaint.
+The complaint, as currently amended, alleges certain violations of the securities laws, including, inter alia, that the defendants made certain materially false and misleading statements and omissions regarding the Companyâ€TMs business, operations, and prospects between January 4, 2016 and August 7, 2017.
+The plaintiffs in the Paskowitz Action seek compensatory damages and attorneysâ€TM fees and costs, among other relief, but did not specify the amount of damages being sought.
+Defendants have moved to dismiss the amended complaint.
 While the Company intends to vigorously defend itself in this litigation, the outcome of these legal proceedings cannot be predicted with certainty.

 Estimating an amount or range of possible losses resulting from litigation proceedings is inherently difficult and requires an extensive degree of judgment, particularly where the matters involve indeterminate claims for monetary damages, are in the early stages of the proceedings, and are subject to appeal.
-In addition, because most legal proceedings are resolved over extended periods of time, potential losses are subject to change due to, among other things, new developments, changes in legal strategy, the outcome of intermediate procedural and substantive rulings and other parties' settlement posture and their evaluation of the strength or weakness of their case against us.
+In addition, because most legal proceedings are resolved over extended periods of time, potential losses are subject to change due to, among other things, new developments, changes in legal strategy, the outcome of intermediate procedural and substantive rulings and other parties $\hat{a} \in \mathbb{T}^M$ settlement posture and their evaluation of the strength or weakness of their case against us.
 For these reasons, we are currently unable to predict the ultimate timing or outcome of, or reasonably estimate the possible losses or a range of possible losses resulting from, the matters described above.
-Based on information currently available, the Company does not believe that any reasonably possible losses arising from the currently pending legal matters described above will be material to the Company's results of operations or financial condition.
-However, in light of the inherent uncertainties involved in such matters, an adverse outcome in this litigation could materially and adversely affect the Company's financial condition, results of operations or cash flows in any particular reporting period.
+Based on information currently available, the Company does not believe that any reasonably possible losses arising from the currently pending legal matters described above will be material to the Company $\hat{a} \in \mathbb{T}^M$ s results of operations or financial condition.
+However, in light of the inherent uncertainties involved in such matters, an adverse outcome in this litigation could materially and adversely affect the Company $\hat{a} \in \mathbb{T}^M$ s financial condition, results of operations or cash flows in any particular reporting period.